-There is no requirement for a particular form of address to be used (eg Vous/Sie/Usted) and teacher-examiners and candidates are free to use either the formal or informal form of address.
+There is no requirement for a particular form of address to be used (eg Vous/Sie/Usted) and teacher-examiners and students are free to use either the formal or informal form of address.
 Teacher-examiners should aim to be consistent in the form of address they choose to use within a given test.

-The teacher-examiner should indicate the start of part 2 by saying in the target language 'Thank you, now, your presentation'.
-Both the teacher-examiner and the candidate should have access to a copy of the Candidate Record Form (CRF) during part 2.
+The teacher-examiner should indicate the start of Part 2 by saying in the target language "Thank you.
+Now, the second card".